Safe Withdrawal Rate

 Frequently Asked Questions About Safe Withdrawal Rates

-Is the 4% rule still valid in 2025?
+Is the 4% rule still valid?

 The 4% rule remains a useful starting point, but the current consensus has shifted slightly lower.
-Morningstar's 2024 analysis recommends 3.7–3.9% as the new safe baseline for 30-year retirements, primarily because bond yields — while improved from 2021 lows — and equity valuations create a lower expected return environment than the historical period that validated the 4% rule.
+Morningstar's recent analysis recommends 3.7–3.9% as the new safe baseline for 30-year retirements, primarily because bond yields — while improved from 2021 lows — and equity valuations create a lower expected return environment than the historical period that validated the 4% rule.
 For retirements of 40+ years (early retirees), rates of 3.3–3.5% are more appropriate.
 The 4% rule is still reasonable for retirees with flexible spending habits or meaningful guaranteed income.

 What portfolio size do I need to retire on $80,000 per year?